bensmiller/detection-limit-fitting/README.md

 # detection-limit-fitting
 Software for fitting robust detection limits (LODs) to serial dilution data.
 Fits can then be plotted individually or multiple on the same axes, and compared using t tests.

+## Discussions

+If you have feature requests or questions, or would like to get help with problem or report a bug, please use the discussions tab.

 ## Installation
 ### Matlab app install (multiplatform)
 If you use Matlab and want to use the app inside Matlab, download build/LOD_calculations_beta_1.mlappinstall.
 Open with Matlab and it will install in My Apps.
 It can then be found and opened from the APPS tab in Matlab.